Homology of spaces of curves on blowups

-In this setting, we have the following theorem relating the compactly supported cohomology of the bar construction of $P$ to its image under the projection map $\im(Z_P \to E)$.
-(Recall that $P \subseteq W< \Hilb(C)^Q$ is a poset with the properties assumed in the beginning of the section).
+Heuristically, $\kappa$ records the expected codimension of the homological contribution of the stratum $\cS_T$ to the compactly supported cohomology of bar construction.
+In other words we expect $\cS_T$ to only affect compactly supported cohomology in degrees $\leq \dim(E) - \kappa(T)$.
+The following criterion relating the compactly supported cohomology of the bar construction to the compactly supported cohomology of $\im(Z|_P) \to E$ substantiates this heuristic.
+(In the statement $P \subseteq W< \Hilb(C)^Q$ is a poset with the properties assumed in the beginning of this section, and $R \subseteq W< \Hilb(C)^Q$ satisfying the properties assumed in \S\ref{stratifyingbarconstructions}).